autoplot/documentation/javadoc/org/autoplot/datasource/DataSetURI.md

-# org.autoplot.datasource.DataSetURIWorks with DataSourceRegistry to translate a URI into a DataSource.
-Also,
+# org.autoplot.datasource.DataSetURI

- will provide completions.
+Works with DataSourceRegistry to translate a URI into a DataSource.
+Also, will provide completions.

-DataSetURI( )
+# DataSetURI( )

 ***